datatrustengineering/DataTrustEngineering/community/GOVERNANCE.md

 title: Governance of Data Trust Engineering (DTE)
 ---

-The **Data Trust Engineering (DTE)** project is a community-driven movement to replace traditional data governance’s 70-80% failure rate [Gartner, 2025] with engineering-driven trust, certification, and AI-readiness, as outlined in the [Data Trust Engineering Manifesto](/Manifesto.md).
-DTE evolves through open-source contributions on GitHub, starting with artifacts like the [DTE Trust Dashboard](/tools/data-trust-dashboard/DTE_Trust_Dashboard).
-This `GOVERNANCE.md` file defines how our community makes decisions, manages contributions, and resolves conflicts to ensure a transparent, inclusive, and productive #DTERevolution.
+The **Data Trust Engineering (DTE)** project is a community-driven initiative that provides practical patterns and tools for implementing data trust in AI and analytics systems, as outlined in the [Data Trust Engineering Manifesto](/Manifesto.md).
+DTE evolves through open-source collaboration on GitHub, with contributions ranging from working artifacts like the [DTE Trust Dashboard](/tools/data-trust-dashboard/DTE_Trust_Dashboard) to documentation and patterns.
+This `GOVERNANCE.md` file defines how our community makes decisions, manages contributions, and ensures productive collaboration.

 Learn more at [datatrustmanifesto.org](https://datatrustmanifesto.org) or join our [Slack org]([Slack Invite Link]).